gabr42/MultiBuilder/README.md

 If an environment is selected and you click the *Run Selected* button or press the `Alt+F9` key combo, the project is started in selected environment.

 Each environment executes the project in its own thread.
 Therefore you can select one project, click *Run Selected*, repeat that with another projects, and both will be executed in parallel.

+In each environment the project is executed by following these steps:

+- Environment-specific section is located in the *project* configuration file.
+If it is not found, the special section *Default* is used instead.
+(See example below.)
+- *ForceDir* setting is read from the environment section of the *environment* configuration file.
+If it is not found there, it is read from the *Global* section of the same file.
+- Macros in the *ForceDir* settings are expanded.
+(See *Macro expansion* below.)
+- All folders in the *ForceDir* list (semicolon-delimited) are created.
+- *Folder* setting is read from the environment-specific section.
+If it is not found there, it is read from the *Global* section.
+- Macros in the *Folder* setting are expanded.
+(See *Macro expansion* below.)
+- For each *Cmd* setting in the *Global* section the following steps are executed:
+    - Macros in the setting are expanded.
+Be careful to use double-quotes at appropriate places if a macro expansion can contain a space characted.
+(See *Macro expansion* below.)
+    - Program is executed in the *Folder* directory.
+    - If program cannot be started or if it exits with a non-zero *exit code*, execution stops immediately.
+    - Otherwise the execution continues with the next *Cmd* setting.
+- For each *Cmd setting in the environment-specific section the same steps are executed.

-In this example, environment *Delphi 2007* would execute all commands from the *Global* section.
+For example, if we use the [OmniThreadLibrary](http://www.omnithreadlibrary.com) configurations mentioned above, environment *Delphi 2007* would execute all commands from the *Global* section.
 As there exists a *Delphi 2007* section, commands from the *Default* section are ignored. *Delphi 2007* section contains just one setting with key *Null*, which is ignores.
 (At least one setting must be stored in a section, otherwise the information about that section is lost when configuration file is loaded.)

-Environment
+Environment *Delphi 10.1 Berlin*, on the other hand, would firstly execute all commands from the *Global* section, followed by all commands from the *Default* section.

+Following command can be used to start *MultiBuilder* and load appropriate *environment* and *project* configurations:

 Multibuilder.exe SmokeTest.mbenv SmokeTest.mbproj

+# Macro expansion

+To request macro expansion, variable name must be wrapped into `$(` and `)`.
+For example, the following two lines from an environment configuration file define variable *Scratch* that refers to macro `$(EnvironmentName)` and special command *ForceDir* refers to macro `$(Scratch)`.

+Scratch=c:\0\MultiBuilder\$(EnvironmentName)
+ForceDir=$(Scratch)\exe;$(Scratch)\dcu;$(Scratch)\dcu\win32;$(Scratch)\dcu\win64

+For example, when running the [OmniThreadLibrary](http://www.omnithreadlibrary.com) project in the *Delphi 2010* environment, these two settings would expand to:

+Scratch=c:\0\MultiBuilder\Delphi 2010
+ForceDir=c:\0\MultiBuilder\Delphi 2010\exe;c:\0\MultiBuilder\Delphi 2010\dcu;c:\0\MultiBuilder\Delphi 2010\dcu\win32;$(Scratch)\dcu\win64

+Except when referring to a special variable *EnvironmentName*, macro expander first tries to find the variable in the currntly active *environment* section and if that fails it uses the value from the *Global* section.

+Variables can only be defined in the *environment* configuration file.

+# User interface